BlueByteSystemsInc/PDMShell/src/GETVARFROMDB.md

 ---
-description: Gets the value of a variable for a specified file or folder.
+description: Gets the value of a variable for a specified file or folder directly from the database.
-title: GETVAR Command Documentation  | PDMShell | SOLIDWORKS PDM
+title: GETVARFROMDB Command Documentation | PDMShell | SOLIDWORKS PDM
 ---
 # GETVARFROMDB Command Documentation